 Although Help-U-Sell is a national brand, each office is independently owned and operated.
 This means your experience with Help-U-Sell could be vastly different depending on where you're selling.

-You’re hiring an individual agent, not a brand!
+Remember: You’re hiring an individual agent, not a brand!

 Make sure to interview multiple realtors from different companies to find the best fit for your situation.